apache/iceberg/site/docs/flink-connector.md

 );
 ```

-If you want to create a flink table mapping to a different iceberg table managed in hive catalog (such as `hive_db.hive_iceberg_table` in hive), then you can create flink table as following:
+If you want to create a Flink table mapping to a different iceberg table managed in Hive catalog (such as `hive_db.hive_iceberg_table` in Hive), then you can create Flink table as following:

 ```sql
 CREATE TABLE flink_table (